Interdisciplinary Women’s Studies Conference – March 1994

 The decision to organise such a Conference stemmed from the belief that women in Pakistan have been contributing to and involved in Women’s Studies but most initiatives have been fragmented and restricted to the social sciences.
 ASR has always considered Women’s Studies to be much more interdisciplinary and a coming together of individual and collective expressions in relation to women, their relationship to development and their creativity as part of development.

 The Women’s Studies Conference was the first such event initiated in Pakistan.
 Some 60 women who wrote papers for the Conference came together from across Pakistan from different disciplines to share and pool their expressions into a collective whole in the form of Women’s Studies in Pakistan.
-As estimated 8,000 to 10,000 people were mobilised in this event as participants, organisers, volunteers/helpers, viewers, spectators and observers of the open day presentations, debates, discussions, multimedia art exhibition, theatre, continuous film and book festival, the Urdu poetry recitation, musical evening, prose readings, dance performance, art slide show and the opening and closing ceremonies, candle-lit street demonstration against violence against women and so on.
+As estimated 8,000 to 10,000 people were mobilised in this event as participants, organisers, volunteers/helpers, viewers, spectators and observers of the open day presentations, debates, workshops reports, discussions, multimedia art exhibition, theatre, continuous film and book festival, the Urdu poetry recitation, musical evening, prose readings, dance performance, art slide show and the opening and closing ceremonies, candle-lit street demonstration against violence against women and so on.
 As much of the news coverage suggests, it was considered one of the most pioneering, ambitious and well-received events in Pakistan in a long while and certainly, on behalf of women.

 This was the first attempt in Pakistan to bring women across disciplines and for some, the first coming together even within a discipline.
 More than the energy and inspiration that sustained the whole Conference, the differentiating marker was the space the Conference provided for sharing, questioning, debating, critical analysis, input to ongoing research or work and challenging of views.
 The Conference provided an opportunity to clarify and expand on the meaning of Women’s Studies and to affirm the interests and contributions of women in the country as well as to encourage more to be actively involved in this field.